XichenZhao0223/m6AConquer-Data-Processing/README.md

 This repository holds the scripts used to process the sequencing data in the m6AConquer database.
 The scripts are organized into two main directories:

-1. **IndexBuilding**: Contains scripts used to build alignment indexes for Hisat-3N and SATR.
+1. **IndexBuilding**: Contains scripts used to build alignment indexes for Hisat-3N and STAR.
 2. **ProcessingScript**: Contains the actual scripts used in various sequencing data processing pipelines.

 ## Table of Contents